A Tribute to Kings

 *plus applicable service fees

-In response to the recommendations of local, state and global health authorities and mandates by city and state government, our show with Primus ‘A Tribute to Kings’ at the Greek Theatre at UC Berkeley on Friday, July 17th, 2020 has been rescheduled to Friday, August 20th, 2021.
+In response to health and safety concerns, our show with Primus ‘A Tribute to Kings’ at the Greek Theatre at UC Berkeley on Friday, August 20th, 2021 has been rescheduled to Friday, October 15th, 2021.
+Please note that this show was originally scheduled for Friday, July 17th, 2020.

-All tickets purchased will be honored for the rescheduled date.
-Should you be unable to attend the new date, please go to place of purchase no later than July 26th, 2020 to request a refund (30 days from the rescheduled dates announcement).
+Should you be unable to attend the new date, please go to place of purchase no later than Thursday, May 27th, 2021 to request a refund (30 days from the rescheduled dates announcement).
 This will allow others who can attend to purchase your ticket(s).

 We thank you for understanding and look forward to seeing you at the show!